-As its name suggests, the EADRA is specific to animal diseases; however, it contains no technical detail (e.g. relating to disease control).
-Plant and environmental pests and diseases are covered under the Emergency Plant Pest Response Deed (EPPRD) and the National Environmental Biosecurity
+As its name suggests, the EADRA is specific to animal diseases.
+Plant and environmental pests and diseases are covered under the Emergency Plant Pest Response Deed (EPPRD) and the National Environmental Biosecurity Response Agreement (NEBRA), respectively.
+Technical information on disease control is found in AUSVETPLAN, not the EADRA.